Mark Jarzombek, Professor of the History and Theory of Architecture

-Through EdX, Jarzombek taught the first ever MOOC (mass open online course) on the history of architecture with 25,000 people registering and 5,500 active participants, world-wide.
-It was among the most successful courses ever taught on the EdX platform to date.
+Through EdX, Jarzombek taught the first ever MOOC (mass open online course) on the history of architecture with thousands of participants, world-wide.
+It is based on the undergraduate course that he teaches 4.605: A Global History of Architecture.

 He was a CASVA fellow (1985), Post-doctoral Resident Fellow at the J. Paul Getty Center for the History of Humanities and Art, Santa Monica, California (1986), a fellow at the Institute for Advanced Study, Princeton, NJ (1993), at the Canadian Center for Architecture (2001) and at the Sterling and Francine Clark Art Institute (2005).
 He serves on the board of several journals and academic institutions including the SSRC and the Buell Foundation, and was a member of the 2011 Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) "Excellence Initiative."

 Jarzombek has organized several major international conferences on topics such as Holocaust Memorials, Architecture and Cultural Studies, and East European Architecture.
-He is the faculty editor of Thresholds, an annual peer-reviewed journal produced by the Department of Architecture and held in over 150 university art and architecture libraries around the world.
-The content features leading scholars and practitioners from the fields of architecture, art, and cultural studies.
+He was the founding faculty editor of Thresholds, an annual peer-reviewed journal produced by the Department of Architecture.
+The content of which features leading scholars and practitioners from the fields of architecture, art, and cultural studies.